It can be devastating to lose your vegetables to pests.

 Pests are microscopic creatures that harm crop output, cause human disease and assault livestock.
 You often get rid of pests by using pesticides.

-An alternative strategy is a biological control, which involves introducing predatory insects into a garden to feed on pests and keep them under control.
+An alternative strategy is biological control, which involves introducing predatory insects into a garden to feed on pests and keep them under control.
 A biological control method is an environmentally friendly and safe method of improving food safety and safeguarding human health.

 Since 1996, Eyouagro has been an excellent partner for farmers, helping them preserve their livelihood from harsh climatic conditions and persistent pests.
 Farmers that use our products help to minimize the use of hazardous pesticides and chemicals that harm our environment, resulting in safer, healthier human consumption.
 We guarantee the quality of our products.